dceejay/RedMap/README.md

 ## Usage

 Plots "things" on a map.
-By default the map will be served from `{httpRoot}/worldmap`
+By default the map will be served from `{httpRoot}/worldmap`, but this can be configured in the configuration panel.

 Use keyboard shortcut `⌘⇧m`, `ctrl-shift-m` to jump to the map.

 The minimum **msg.payload** must contain `name`, `lat` and `lon` properties, e.g.

-        msg.payload = { name:"Jason", lat:51.05, lon:-1.35 }
+        msg.payload = { "name":"Jason", "lat":51.05, "lon":-1.35 }

 `name` must be a unique identifier across the whole map.
 Repeated location updates to the same `name` move the marker.